Raffle policies

 • Cystic Fibrosis Trust will reserve the right to offer alternative prizes of equal value if, due to circumstances beyond its reasonable control, the stated prizes are no longer available.

-Responsible gambling/ problem gambling procedure
+Responsible gambling/problem gambling procedure

-The Cystic Fibrosis Trust has put in place the following procedures to encourage people to gamble responsibly and seek help should gambling become a problem:
+Cystic Fibrosis Trust has put in place the following procedures to encourage people to gamble responsibly and seek help should gambling become a problem:

 • Information is displayed on our website encouraging people to gamble responsibly and to recognise the signs of problem gambling.
 We also include the National Gambling Helpline and website details for people to refer to should they need further help.